markdown-party/mono/README.md

 ## Library and project walk-through

+The library documentation can be found on [GitHub Pages](https://markdown-party.github.io/mono/).

-> Many snippets from the walk-through can be found in the `sample-walkthrough` module.
+> Many snippets from the walk-through can be found in the `samples/walkthrough` module.
 Make sure to
 > check them out and run them on your machine, to get a feel of how the library works !

+### Project walk-through

 1. [Introduction and basics](library/echo/README.md)
 2. [The low-level event log API](library/echo-core/README.md)